How Can We Help?

 Helix

-In the Helix page the geometrical parameters for the Helix can be set.
-There are two options: Start – Radius – Pitch – Turns and Start – End – Radius – Turns.
+The Helix page allows you to set the geometrical parameters for the helix.
+Two options are available: Start – Radius – Pitch – Turns and Start – End – Radius – Turns.

-Fig. 2: A Helix drawn using the “Start – Radius – Pitch – Turns” option.
+Fig. 2: A Helix drawn using the “Start – Radius – Pitch – Turns” option and with the parameters shown in Fig. 1.

-If Start – End – Radius – Turns is chosen, the helix will be drawn starting from Start Point and ending at End Point, with the given Radius and Number of turns, Figs. 4 and 5.
-The Number of turns must be an integer number, if it is positive (negative) the helix will be right-handed (left-handed).
+If Start – End – Radius – Turns is selected, the helix will be drawn starting from the Start Point and ending at the End Point, with the specified Radius and Number of turns, as illustrated in Figures 4 and 5.
+The Number of turns must be an integer, and a positive (negative) value results in a right-handed (left-handed) helix.
 The orientation of the helix axis is determined by the starting and ending points.
-The helix can be rotated around its axis by given the Rotation Angle.
-The Orientation page will be invisible when the Start – End – Radius – Turns option is chosen.
+The helix can be rotated around its axis by specifying a Rotation Angle.
+The Orientation page will be hidden when the Start – End – Radius – Turns option is chosen, as the helix axis orientation is already defined by the line connecting its start and end points.

-Fig. 5: A Helix drawn using the “Start – End – Radius – Turns” option.
+Fig. 5: A Helix drawn using the “Start – End – Radius – Turns” option and with the parameters shown in Fig. 4.

-If Angles is selected, the helix axis can be defined by given its direction in 3D space.
-This direction is determined by the Theta and Phi angles in spherical coordinates.
+If Angles is selected, the helix axis can be defined by specifying its direction in 3D space using the Theta and Phi angles in spherical coordinates.

-If Vector is selected, the helix axis can be defined by given a vector in the axis direction.
-Its Nx, Ny, and Nz components define this vector.
+If Vector is selected, the helix axis can be defined by entering a vector in the axis direction.
+The Nx, Ny, and Nz components determine this vector.

-The helix can be rotated around its axis by given the Rotation Angle.
+The helix can be rotated around its axis by specifying a Rotation Angle.

 Table of Contents